keras-team/keras/docs/templates/applications.md

 ### Raises

 ValueError: in case of invalid argument for `weights`,
-    or invalid input shape or invalid depth_multiplier, alpha, rows when weights='imagenet'
+    or invalid input shape, alpha,
+    rows when weights='imagenet'

 ### References